|US edition (Macmillan, 1950)|

 |UK edition (Hodder & Stoughton , 1950)|

 Throughout the tale we are treated to numerous discussions of evil.
-This is the first book in a series that features Warriner’s three series characters -- Ambo, Scotter and the Archdeacon Toft -- all whom live in his fictional cathedral city of Tonchester.
+This is the first book to feature Warriner’s three series characters -- Ambo, Scotter and the Archdeacon Toft -- all of whom live in his fictional cathedral city of Tonchester.
 Last year I had reviewed The Doors of Sleep, another tightly plotted puzzling detective novel set in Tonchester, that touched on fundamental concepts of good and evil.
 Without having knowledge of this first book reading the Archdeacon’s beliefs in The Doors of Sleep came off as retro-medieval to me.
 But knowing that book is a continuation of the ideas set forth in Method in His Murder everything can now be seen in a different light.
 Here are examples of Warriner’s concepts of everyday evil:

 "[Archdeacon Toft] seems to believe that the Devil has been released on parole, as it were, and that one of his minor activities may be to lure unsuspecting motorists to their doom by drawing their attention from the wheel at moments when all their efforts should be concentrated on driving."